the place my fingers gladly guard

 woody and strong, it toughens me,

-the long chain of life lies down in me
+a stain that’s impossible to shiftthe long chain of life lies down in me

 space station that soothes the hemless sea